MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2026-02-10-How-to-Govern-the-Power-Platform-Default-Environment.md

 - Can't be administerd with Security Groups.
 - You can't create any backups...*

 '*' That point is a bit confusing.
 The documentation states, that Microsoft "don't support restoring a system backup of the deafult environment", which sounds like there are no automatic backups.
-The quote "You can create these [manual] backups for production and sandbox environments, but not for the default environment" even sounds like, there's no possibility to create manual backups either, leaving you without anything (see [Back up and restore environments](https://learn.microsoft.com/en-us/power-platform/admin/backup-restore-environments)).
+The quote "You can create these (manual backups) for production and sandbox environments, but not for the default environment" even sounds like, there's no possibility to create manual backups either, leaving you without anything (see [Back up and restore environments](https://learn.microsoft.com/en-us/power-platform/admin/backup-restore-environments)).
 But another article on learn.microsoft.com tells us, that you can indeed get access to backup data of your default environment, you just have to work with the Microsoft support ([Back up and restore the default environment](https://learn.microsoft.com/en-us/power-platform/guidance/adoption/manage-default-environment#back-up-and-restore-the-default-environment))

 Since everyone has access and it's tricky to manage, you should definetly decide, how to handle the default environment properly, then.

 ## The Three Valid Models for the Default Environment (Pick One)

-There are many ways people talk about the Default Environment, but in practice there are only three models that actually work.
+There are many ways people talk about the Default Environment, but in practice there are roughly three models that actually work.
 The mistake is not choosing the wrong model.
-The mistake is mixing them without realizing it.
+The mistake is mixing them without realizing it, or not choosing one at all.
 Once that happens, the Default Environment becomes unpredictable, and unpredictability is what creates governance debt.
+Choosing a model is not a technical decision.
+It's the direct result of answering those four questions from Part 0.
+What do you want to enable?
+What do you want to protect?
+Where do you accept risk?
+Where don't you?
+Your answer determines which model fits your organization.
+There is no universally correct choice, only the one that matches your governance mindset.

 ### Model One: Personal Productivity Only (my personal recommendation ⭐)